 A. St. Anne Catholic School offers a variety of electives to students at all grade levels.
-Grades pre-k 4 through 5 enjoy computer, music, art, and Spanish classes on a rotating and alternating basis according to the schedule.
+Grades pre-k 3 through 5 enjoy computer, music, art, and Spanish classes on a rotating and alternating basis according to the schedule.
 In grade 6 students are divided into groups.
-On a rotating quarterly basis, each group has the opportunity to experience computer, music, art, and Spanish.